 The Ayn Odin Lite features an 8-core Qualcomm Snapdragon processor at 2.4GHz and a Mali-G68 MC4 GPU.
 This is similar to the power you get in a standard Android TV box.

-The Odin Lite is not as powerful as the Deck in terms of processing power.
+The Odin Lite is not as powerful as the Deck in processing power.

 RAM